IsoyevDoston/IsoyevDoston/README.md

 ### 🌟 What I'm Currently Learning

 - Python development for versatile and efficient solutions.
-- Exploring the exciting world of ML, Data Science, and Machine Learning.
+- Exploring the exciting world of Data Science, and Machine Learning.
 - Building robust backends for dynamic and interactive websites.
 - Embracing the power of cloud technologies like AWS, Azure, and GCP.
-- Delving into database design and management with SQL and NoSQL.
+- Delving into database design and management with SQL and PostgreSQL.

 ---